citp/privacy-policy-historical/d/do/dow/downelink.com.md

-> *The following text is extracted and transformed from the downelink.com privacy policy that was archived on 2008-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080607132845id_/http%3A//www.downelink.com/info/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the downelink.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217034236id_/http%3A//www.downelink.com/info/privacy.aspx) for the most accurate reproduction.*

-# DowneLink.com
+# DowneLink.com | Privacy

-####  Privacy Policy and Your California Privacy Rights

 * * *